 Myeloma treatment

-Treatment for myeloma is highly individual and depends on several factors, such as the type and stage of myeloma, your symptoms and your general health.
-As myeloma is not curable, the aim is to get the myeloma under control and maintain control for as long as possible.
+The treatment you have for myeloma depends on individual factors, such as the type and stage of the cancer, your symptoms and your general health.
+As myeloma is not curable, the aim is to control the myeloma and then keep it under control for as long as possible.

 Learn more about: